Is it easy or difficult to use our developer documentation? Let us know in this short survey ↗

 Are you redirecting to the Okta-hosted Sign-In Widget?

-Are you embedding our Sign-In Widget?
+Are you embedding the Okta Sign-In Widget?

-3. Test your user experience.
+3. Test all of your user experiences.

 • Authentication: Make sure that your users can sign in and sign out for the workflows that you support.

-• Self-Service Registration: Make sure that users can sign up (including Factor enrollment if you support that) and that there are no interruptions during that process.
+• Self-service registration: Make sure that users can sign up (including Factor enrollment if you support that) and that there are no interruptions during that process.